 “Some sort of housekeeper?”
 Someone was incapable of moving on.

 “It’s a Kato-Pete Sellers relationship.
 Don’t worry.
-She’s out now.”
+She’s been let out now.”

 “Out of her room.
 The cooler.
 Thinking time.
 She’s probably pumping slot machines in Wimbledon with dribble.”